 as long as the application is running.

-Note that a timer is initialised
+Note that the timer is initialised after the event manager.

-is created with
+is created with the

-MG_TIMER_RUN_NOW flag with executes timer function
+MG_TIMER_RUN_NOW flag, which executes the timer function

-mg_timer_free() functions are called which perform
+mg_timer_free() functions are called to perform

-Timer function implements the reconnection logic and is trivial.
+The timer function implements the reconnection logic and is trivial.
 It creates

 a client connection